 For example, when a customer has issues with their internet connection, there may be a lot of troubleshooting steps that they need to do.
 If the agent is not patient and does not work through the whole procedure with the customer, finally ensuring that the issue is resolved, this is quite likely to lead to a second call.
 In those cases, it is very important for call quality managers to work through those calls with their agents.
 They can help them learn how to better help customers.

 Using new technology for repeat call analysis and increasing First Call Resolution

 Feelingstream’s call analytics platform does not rely on small samples from feedback surveys or impartial agent feedback from their call notes.

-From a business perspective, Feelingstream makes possible to see which calls reached First Call Resolution (great, this is what you want to aim for!), which got a repeat call from the same customer within the same day (not good, needs analysis and work), and which were repeated multiple times (very bad, check the reason right away!).
+From a business perspective, Feelingstream makes it possible to see which calls reached First Call Resolution (great, this is what you want to aim for!), which got a repeat call from the same customer within the same day (not good, needs analysis and work), and which were repeated multiple times (very bad, check the reason right away!).

 Training agents and improving processes based on the information learned from repeat callers can make customer service operations more effective (lower costs 5-25%) and improve customer experience (NPS growth 5-25%).

-Improving First Contact Resolution can only happen via eliminating the need for a repeat call as well as training agents based on this knowledge – such efforts together can make a huge difference.
+Improving First Contact Resolution can only happen via eliminating the need for a repeat call as well as training agents based on this knowledge.
+Such efforts together can make a huge difference.

 In our next blog post, we go into more depth about how you can detect and eliminate repeat calls on the same issue.